heya/defer/README.md

 ## The main API

-The main API is represented by three functions that take no arguments, and return corresponding promises.
+The main API is represented by three functions that take up to one argument, and return corresponding promises.

+The only argument is a `Deferred` compatible constructor similar to provided by `heya-async` module (`Deferred` or `FastDeferred`).
+If not specified, the standard `Promise` is used.

 ### `whenAsap()`